-The most common control task in terms of ADRC applications is for $x(t)$ to follow a desired trajectory $x_d(t)\in\mathbb{R}$, in other words, the control task is to stabilize a control error $e(t)\triangleq x_d(t) - x(t)$ in zero.
-In the case of systems affected by a possibly nonlinear external disturbances and measurement noise, one can usually achieve practical stabilization, i.e. one can assure that
+The most common control task in terms of ADRC applications is for $x(t)$ to follow a desired trajectory $x_d(t)\in\mathbb{R}$; in other words, the control task is to stabilise a control error $e(t)\triangleq x_d(t) - x(t)$ in zero.
+In the case of systems affected by possibly nonlinear external disturbances and measurement noise, one can usually achieve practical stabilisation, that is, one can assure that

 for some $T>0$ and some arbitrarily small $\epsilon>0$.